Orson Welles: It's All True

 In July 1941, Welles conceived It's All True as an omnibus film mixing documentary and docufiction in a project that emphasized the dignity of labor and celebrated the cultural and ethnic diversity of North America.
 It was to have been his third film for RKO, following Citizen Kane (1941) and The Magnificent Ambersons (1942).
 Duke Ellington was put under contract to score a segment with the working title, "The Story of Jazz", drawn from Louis Armstrong's 1936 autobiography, Swing That Music.
 Armstrong was cast to play himself in the dramatization of the history of jazz performance, from its roots to its place in American culture.
 "The Story of Jazz" was to go into production in December 1941.
+Welles's own expectations for the film were modest.
+"It's All True was not going to make any cinematic history, nor was it intended to," he later said.
+"It was intended to be a perfectly honorable execution of my job as a goodwill ambassador, bringing entertainment to the Northern Hemisphere that showed them something about the Southern one."

 Mercury Productions purchased the stories for other segments—"My Friend Bonito" and "The Captain's Chair"—from documentary filmmaker Robert J. Flaherty.
 Adapted by Norman Foster and John Fante, "My Friend Bonito" was the only segment of the original It's All True to go into production.
 Filming took place in Mexico September–December 1941, with Norman Foster directing under Welles's supervision.

 In December 1941, the Office of the Coordinator of Inter-American Affairs asked Welles to make a film in Brazil that would showcase the Carnaval in Rio.
 With filming of "My Friend Bonito" about two-thirds complete, Welles decided he could shift the geography of It's All True and incorporate Flaherty's story into an omnibus film about Latin America—supporting the Roosevelt administration's Good Neighbor policy, which Welles advocated.
 In this revised concept, "The Story of Jazz" was replaced by the story of samba, a musical form with a comparable history and one that came to fascinate Welles.
 He decided to do a ripped-from-the-headlines episode about the epic voyage of four poor Brazilian fishermen, the jangadeiros, who had become national heroes.
 Welles later said this was the most valuable story.